 Melanoma on rarely exposed areas of the skin may result from genetic changes that are different from those in body areas that receive regular exposure to sunlight.

 - a family or personal history of melanoma

 - xeroderma pigmentosum, a rare genetic disorder that leads to an impaired ability of the skin cells to repair damaged DNA and can increase the risk of melanoma in younger people

-Cancers of the foot and ankle can be difficult to identify.
+Cancers of the foot and ankle can be challenging to identify.